 90-103 points -- Your writing sample appears to be outstanding!
 Consider leading courses in business writing.

 70-89 points -- You passed!
 Your sample needs just a few changes to be excellent.

 50-69 points -- Your sample suggests that a thorough tune-up could help you write better.

 0-49 points -- So glad you're here!
 Working on your writing will be a terrific investment in your success.

 To improve your business writing, enroll in the free trial of my online self-study course Business Writing Tune-Up.
-Test-drive the course to find out how it meets your needs.
-Then use the coupon code TEST by November 1 to take $25 off your registration fee for the course.
+You can test-drive the course to find out how it meets your needs.

 Do you disagree with any items on the test?
 What would you change or add?

 If you took the test, how did you do?